joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 In this how-to, we'll examine how to add charts and graphs to an application with [Kendo UI DataViz](http://kendoui.com/dataviz.aspx).

+## A Brief Introduction to Kendo UI DataViz

-[Kendo UI DataViz](http://kendoui.com/dataviz.aspx) has a number of data visualizations to choose from, including:
+[Kendo UI DataViz](http://www.kendoui.com/dataviz.aspx) is a collection of [Kendo UI](http://www.kendoui.com/) that features a number of data visualizations that you can incorporate into your new and/or existing applications.
+These data visualizations include:

 - Area Charts
 - Bar Charts